Arzzzzy/Digital-Wallet-Payvorite-/README.md

 2. Send Money: Transfer money to another user.
 3. Pay Bills: Pay various types of bills directly from the wallet.
 4. View Transaction History: Display a detailed list of all transactions performed by the user.
+5. Generate OTP: Create a One-Time Password and save it to a text file for secure transactions.

 ## Classes and Structure
 ### DigitalWallet (Abstract Class)